 Photogrammetry with drones

 Remember that if you purchase a drone with a device that captures images and you want to do photogrammetry, you are (almost certainly) required by law to register as a drone operator.
-Consult before commencing your aviation operation.
+Check it out before starting your aeronautical operation in my article on the 5 requirements to fly a drone in Spain.

 What is photogrammetry?

-Drone photogrammetry is a technique based on the principle of triangulation, which uses between 125 and 150 photographs (to achieve good results) taken from different points of view to measure and represent 3D objects made with UAS.
+Drone photogrammetry is a technique based on the principle of triangulation, which uses between 125 and 150 photographs (minimum to achieve good results) taken from different points of view to measure and create 3-D representations of surfaces or a given object made with UAS.

-The different types of drones, or unmanned aerial vehicles (UAVs), have opened up an incredibly wide field and new possibilities for accurate three-dimensional modelling.
+The different types of drones, or unmanned aerial vehicles (UAVs), have opened up an incredibly wide field and offered new possibilities for accurate three-dimensional modelling.
+They have reshaped the rules of the game, for example, in surveying activities such as a civil works survey.

-This technique of capturing geospatial data has undergone a significant transformation with the advance of drone technology, which allows images to be captured from different positions and heights, obtaining, consequently, a greater amount of information.
+This technique of capturing geospatial data has undergone a significant transformation with the advance of drone technology, which allows images to be captured from different positions and heights, thus obtaining a greater amount of information in a more precise, controlled and rapid manner.

-These images are then processed to create accurate and detailed three-dimensional (3D) models in order to study and precisely define an area or the shape, dimensions and spatial position of an object or motif.
+These images, with the help of professional software and in-depth knowledge, are processed to create accurate and detailed three-dimensional (3D) models with the aim of studying and precisely defining an area or the shape, dimensions and spatial position of an object or motif.

 Nowadays with any drone over 300€, thanks to powerful software and applying the right technique, you will get very good results.